mvboven/cmv-vaccination/README.md

 721 0.00677 0.01792 0.3779 0.8583 0.321    0.491 0.1384
 ```

-For model selection based on (approximations of) leave-one-out predictive performance, we use the loo package (see, e.g., <https://mc-stan.org/loo/> and references on that page):
+For model selection based on (approximations of) leave-one-out predictive performance, I use the loo package (see, e.g., <https://mc-stan.org/loo/> and references on that page):

 ```r